Ramesh Damani Latest Portfolio 2018

 We can estimate roughly that Ramesh Damani’s net worth may be close to Rs.
 1,000 crore because of the highly diversified nature of his portfolio.

-Ramesh Damani’s latest stock picks, as revealed to the public, have been PSU Banks, OMCs and Liquor stocks.
+Ramesh Damani’s latest recommendations, as revealed to the public, have been PSU Banks, OMCs and Liquor stocks.
 He has also developed a liking for “cyber-security” stocks like Quick Heal which he believes will benefit in the new economy.

 Ramesh Damani Wiki